Best Mattress for Sleep Apnea: 5 Choices You Need to Consider!

 Firmness Level and Support

-For sleep apnea, support is a crucial factor when selecting a mattress.
+Support is a crucial factor when selecting the best mattress for sleep apnea.
 It's best to go for a product that comes at a medium-firmness to firm level, which is between a level 5 to 8 (with 10 being the highest).
 A mattress that is too soft will make it difficult to find the support needed.
 However, an option that's extra hard can cause back pain, especially for the elderly!

 Hypoallergenic and Breathable